BhaskerSriHarsha/LaptopLLM/README.md

 # LaptopLLM
-Attempt to instruction-tune a SLM on a laptop with 4GB graphics card
+Here is an interesting attempt to Instruction tune a language model on a laptop.

-To be added:
+INSERT IMAGES HERE

+## Introduction
+1. ATTACH TEXTBOOKS ARE ALL YOU NEED PAPER REFERENCE HERE
+2. INSERT SAMPLE RESPONSE HERE

+## Hardware details

-1. Datset details
+## Dataset details

-2. Training parameters details
+## Training parameters details

-3. System details
-4. Training run details
+## Add To-Try
+1. Mixed precision training
+2. Flash attention
+3. Loss on response only
+4. Torch tools - ??